Standing Committee on Climate Change, Energy, Environment and Water

 The Standing Committee on Climate Change, Energy, Environment and Water is a committee of the Australian House of Representatives.
 The committee is a "General Purpose Standing Committee" governed by Standing Order 215.
-It consists of nine members, five government members and four non-government members (three members of the official opposition and one member of the crossbench).
+It consists of ten members, six government members and four non-government members (two members of the official opposition and two members of the crossbench).
 The chair is appointed by the Prime Minister and the deputy chair by the Leader of the Opposition under Standing Order 232.

 History

 While General Purpose Standing Committees of the House of Representatives were first established in 1987, The committee has been regularly renamed since; some recent names include: